Decipher an Italian Wine List

 The term Super Tuscan was coined in the 1970′s by Italian wine producers and wine writers to describe a wine from Toscana produced with grapes that did not meet appellation law (ie DOC and DOCG).

-Before 1992 wine from Toscana, made from grapes like Merlot, Cabernet Sauvignon and Syrah, were placed under the low quality Vino de Tavola classification.
-Producers like Antinori and his wine called Tignanello and Tenuta san Guido’s Sassacaia bucked the system by creating high-priced quality wines with the unsanctioned grapes.
+Before 1992 wine from Toscana, made from grapes like Merlot, Cabernet Sauvignon and Syrah, were placed under the low quality Vino da Tavola classification.
+Producers like Antinori and his wine called Tignanello and Tenuta san Guido’s Sassicaia bucked the system by creating high-priced quality wines with the unsanctioned grapes.
 Super Tuscan wines now fall under a wine appellation called IGT.

 Italian Wine Regions